vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Viṣṇu as Vāyu, Moon, Sun; Vi.
 Dh.
 III.
 136. Trirātrarrata-performed by Sāvitri.
 Vide Vanaparva 296.
 3 ff.

 Vide pp. 92-94 above.
-Trilocanu-yātrū–(1) on 3rd of Vai. śu.; Worship of Śivalinga;
+Trilocanu-yātrū–(1) on 3rd of Vai. śu.; Worship of Śivaliṅga;

 SM.
 36 ( quoting Kāśikhaṇḍa ); (2) visiting on 13th at pradosa Kāmesa in Kāśi, particularly on Saturday, bath in